-The Canon EOS 6D and the Canon EOS 7D are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and September 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C sensor.
-The 6D has a resolution of 20 megapixel, whereas the 7D provides 17.9 MP.
+The Canon EOS 6D and the Canon EOS 7D are two enthusiast cameras that were announced, respectively, in September 2012 and September 2009.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (7D) sensor.
+The 6D has a resolution of 20 megapixels, whereas the 7D provides 17.9 MP.

 An illustration of the physical size and weight of the Canon 6D and the Canon 7D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is somewhat larger (2 percent) than the Canon 6D.
 Moreover, the 7D is markedly heavier (12 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The 7D was launched at a somewhat lower price (by 19 percent) than the 6D, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.